 We at ATCEN strongly believe in our values of Enthusiasm, Creativity, Quality and Relationship or better known to us as ECQR.
 What makes us different is that we do not see our values as simply being values.
 We refer to our values as the ATCEN DNA because our values define the life of ATCEN.
 Here in ATCEN, we strive for originality with a purpose.
 We do things the unconventional way.

 In today’s environment of what is deemed as an “extreme economy”, entrepreneurs must start to think win/win and not the old conventional way of “I am enclosed and protective of whatever resources and ideas I have”.
 The business environment driven by the global economy is moving way too fast for an individual to respond.
-Many businesses fail due to businesses set up together with friends and family that does not necessary have the skills neither do they have the drive or discipline to succeed.
+Many businesses fail due to businesses set up together with friends and family that do not have the necessary skills neither do they have the drive or discipline to succeed.
 We need to leverage on business partners with the relevant skills and competency to support our endeavors.

 This is one thing that we learnt from Jack Welch, the former CEO of General Electric and has consistently put to practice to ensure our goals are always stretch.
 This will direct us to be focus and always be chasing for something bigger than us.